fbpx

 • Day 4 – Cherrapunjee – Double Decker Living Root Bridge Trek – Cherrapunjee

-• Day 5 – Cherrapunjee Local sightseeing
+• Day 5 – Cherrapunjee Local Sightseeing

 • Day 6 – Cherrapunjee – Kongthong Village Tour – Cherrapunjee